 Corps Africa is a nonprofit organization that was created in 2011 by a former Peace Corps Volunteer.
 The organization seeks to recognize and build on the Peace Corps's enormous success by offering the same transformative experience to emerging leaders in Africa, giving them the chance to be a part of the solution for their own countries.

-Youth Exchange and Study (YES) Program
+Youth Exchange and Study

-Every spring, American Councils for International Education holds a two-week English language camp for students selected for the Youth Exchange and Study (YES) program.
+Every spring, the Youth Exchange and Study (YES) Program holds a two-week English language camp for students selected to go to the USA.
 The YES program is funded by the U.S. State Department and gives 14 Senegalese high school students an opportunity to live and study in the U.S. for one year.

-We receive families with young children interested in visiting the farm.
+We receive families with young and adult children interested in visiting the farm.
 It is a great chance for kids to experience the farm life by participating in farm work and learn about organic farming in Senegal.